 A maintenance dispute late in March brought many strangers into South Wales including a number of Class 25s.
 So noted towards the end of March were 25294 on the 14.46 Great Bridge - Llandeilo flats (21st), 25177 on oil tanks to Llandarcy oil terminal (April 2nd) as well as a number of light engine movements west of Cardiff, 25256 & 25312 (10th) and 25184 & 25194 (12th).
 During April 25312 was transferred to Cricklwood, six months later it returned to Toton.

-During the evening of August 125th 25312 & 25311 were noted southbound through Chesterfield with the return leg of a charter.
+25311 & 25312 were noted on York depot on August 12th and were later noted southbound through Chesterfield with the return leg of a charter.

 For the fifth time in its career 25312 was transferred to Cricklewood, this would be its last transfer.

 On May 23rd 25312 & 25221 worked the 04.10 Shrewsbury - Aberystwyth and the 10.07 Aberystwyth - Euston to Wolverhampton.
 The next day (24th) the same pair worked the 08.45 Birmingham New Street - Aberystwyth via Bescot and the 18.00 Aberystwyth - Euston to Nuneaton.

 On March 2nd 25312 & 25326 were noted at Nuneaton on a stone train, two of seven Class 25s present in the Nuneaton station area at the same time.

 Its April 24th 1982 as 25312 takes a break at Guide Bridge, attached to a line of the ever present Class 76s.
 The electrics were already withdrawn, 25312's adventures were almost over with just over a month left in service.